adonisjs/v6-docs/content/docs/digging_deeper/scaffolding.md

 ## make\:service

 Create a new service class.
 You may use services to encapsulate some logic.
-For example, A `CurrencyService` class to manage monetary values or an `InvoiceService` class to generate and send invoices.
+For example, a `CurrencyService` class is used to manage monetary values, or an `InvoiceService` class is used to generate and send invoices.

 - Form: `singular`
 - Suffix: `service`